sairis-ai/help-center/docs/general/support/customer-support-and-escalation-guide.md

 ### Software Bugs – Medium

-- **Description**: Bugs impacting >5% of users, blocking a feature but with workarounds.
+- **Description**: Defect which has a medium impact on business functions, but can be immediately managed or worked around.
 Fixed in Agile 2-week sprints, with monthly releases.
 - **Response SLA**:
   - Business Hours: 60 minutes
   - After Hours: 12 hours